The Kansas Entomological Society

 The Society holds annual meetings in Kansas or nearby states, at which students as well as established entomologists present results of their research or reviews of topics of interest.
 There are no concurrent sessions!
 Thus interactions among individuals and their diverse disciplines are fostered.

-On April 6-7, 2018, we will be celebrating the 94th annual meeting of the Kansas Entomological Society on the Washburn University campus in Topeka Kansas.
-This meeting will be a joint meeting with the Kansas Academy of Science, which will be celebrating its 150th (Sesquicentennial) Annual Meeting.
 This two-day meeting provides an excellent opportunity for scientists of many disciplines and at all levels, especially including undergraduates, to share scientific discoveries with one another formally in both poster and oral presentations, as well as informally during our field trips and social time.
+Further meeting details will be announced in November with the online registration and abstract submission information available early in February 2019.

 -- CALL FOR PAPERS --